 In the New Testament, Jesus never deals directly with the issue of owning other humans one way or the other in his teachings.
 It should also be noted that the Greek word doulos (Strong's Concordance #G1401), translated "servant," can mean "slave," however, or vice versa.

 The Apostle Paul discusses slavery.
-Interestingly, Paul neither offers a clear condemnation of the institution in the Bible nor justifies its practice.
+Interestingly, Paul neither offers a clear condemnation of the institution or justifies its practice.
 He does encourage Philemon (Philemon 10 - 18), a slaveholder, to take back a runaway who had converted to Christianity.
 There are texts in which servants or slaves are told to obey, not revolt against, their masters (Colossians 3:22, Ephesians 5:5 - 9, 1Timothy 6:1, Titus 2:9).
-Ultimately, Paul does not think the status of being bound to someone or free matters spiritually in the sight of God (Colossians 3:11).
+Ultimately, Paul does not think the status of being bound by slavery or not matters spiritually in the sight of God (Colossians 3:11).

 One could use (say) the Golden Rule of Jesus or the Great Commandment of loving one's neighbor as one's self as enough of a reason to be against slavery.
 Hence, if you loved someone equal to yourself, and you would not want to be in servitude to another, then you would not put them in bondage to you.
 That said, it must be admitted that there is no explicit condemnation of owning them in the New Testament.
 As a side note, the Essenes, who were one of the four major Jewish sects that existed in Palestine during the time of Jesus, were against this practice and asserted it was repugnant to nature.